hanxiaomax/Learncpp_CN/docs/5-7-Logical-operators.md

 ```

-## Alternative operator representations
+## 运算符的其他表示形式

 Many operators in C++ (such as operator ||) have names that are just symbols.
 Historically, not all keyboards and language standards have supported all of the symbols needed to type these operators.
 As such, C++ supports an alternative set of keywords for the operators that use words instead of symbols.
 For example, instead of `||`, you can use the keyword `or`.

-The full list can be found [here](https://en.cppreference.com/w/cpp/language/operator_alternative).
+The full list can be found [这里](https://en.cppreference.com/w/cpp/language/operator_alternative).
 Of particular note are the following three:

 |Operator name	|Keyword alternate name|